AznFuzionCuizine/habitar-backend/README.md

 # Habitar
 Hatching good habits.
-Create habits and track them, and if you keep it up, you may even get a reward.
+Create habits, track them, and if you keep it up you may even get a reward

-This is the backend API for our decoupled app, to view it in action, [try it](http://habitar-backend.herokuapp.com) on Heroku
+This is the backend API for our decoupled app, to view it in action: [try it on Heroku](http://habitar-backend.herokuapp.com)

-For the front end, visit [Habitar-Frontend](https://github.com/habitar/habitar-frontend)
+For the front end, visit: [Habitar-Frontend](https://github.com/habitar/habitar-frontend)

-Written with Ruby on Rails, using devise for authentication and twilio for SMS notifications
+Written with Ruby on Rails, using devise for authentication, and Twilio for SMS notifications

 ## Installation
 ### Prerequisites